Social-App2024/profile/README.md

 To run the microservice:
 - Install JDK 17
+- Create a blank DB in mongo, name it "social"
 - Open the project from IDE (Intellij or Eclipse STS)
 - run the project, and access the APIs from above urls